cjdbarlow/Part-One/metabolism.md

 * Enzyme capacity
 Described by the **Michaelis Constant**: The concentration of a substrate which causes an enzyme to work at 50% of its maximum capacity.

-Drugs can be either:
+Drugs can have either a high or low extraction ratio:
 * **High extraction ratio**
 These drugs have a rapid uptake and high capacity, so elimination is **perfusion dependent**.
   * Free drug is rapidly removed from plasma, bound drug is released from plasma proteins and a concentration gradient is maintained
   * Metabolism of drugs with a high extraction ratio is:
     * **Independent of protein binding**
     * **Dependent on liver flow**
+    Typically doubling liver blood flow will double hepatic clearance.
   * There is a **high variability** in plasma concentration between individuals due to the variation in liver blood flow
+  * Drugs with high extraction ratios are generally independent of enzyme activity - decreasing enzyme activity from 99% to 95% has a minimal effect on hepatic clearance
+    * The **key exception** is **first pass metabolism**, as the above change will result in a five-fold difference in dose reaching the systemic circulation

 * **Low extraction ratio**